WATCH OUT FOR DOOR-TO-DOOR SCAMS

 This has been a nationwide phenomenon and there have been thousands of consumer fraud complaints and reports to the BBB.
 Be prepared!
 Go online and search for “alarm summer sales complaints” for a sample of their tactics.

 A legitimate company, like Allied, will never try to pressure you into purchasing something or force our way into your home using high-pressure sales tactics.
 The representative should always be able to produce appropriate identification.
-If in doubt, call your local Allied branch to confirm the identity of someone claiming to represent us.
+If in doubt, contact us to confirm the identity of someone claiming to represent us.

 You have the right to ask a person to leave your home or premises and if they continue with their sales efforts after you have asked them to leave, notify the police.